The Dating Guy: Reception

 A review of the show prior to its release on Teletoon praised it for its humour but criticized it for a perceived lack of polish.
 A review of the DVD rated it 2/5, praising the show's eccentricity and references to Canadian culture but criticizing its humour and storyline.

 The Dating Guy has also been criticized for allegedly being a ripoff of the webcomic Least I Could Do, which was reportedly submitted to Teletoon to create an animated series.
 It did not come to fruition.
 Teletoon has reportedly denied the accusation.

 Awards and nominations

 Home video releases

 A DVD containing only Season 1 was released on April 26, 2011.
-The first season was also released for online viewing on the US version of Amazon Video.
+The first season was also released for online viewing on the US version of Amazon Video until it was removed in 2025.
 The entire show is available from the Canadian iTunes Store.
 Seasons 1 and 2 were both available on the US version of Hulu until it was removed in the late 2010s.